SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 2. You need to create a service key for your SAP HANA HDI Container service instance and add the key information to your local development environment.
 This can be achieved by executing the CDS command in your terminal: `cds deploy --to hana:<HDI Container service instance name> --profile hybrid --store-credentials`.

-    For the Poetry Slam Manager application, this would be `cds deploy --to hana:poetry-slams-db --profile hybrid --store-credentials`.
+    For the Poetry Slam Manager solution, this would be `cds deploy --to hana:poetry-slams-db --profile hybrid --store-credentials`.

     Now, the files *default-env.json* and *cdsrc-private.json* are created at the root level of your project:
     - The *default-env.json* has the service key information with the credentials to connect to the SAP HANA Cloud database.